 CommonWealth Partners manages 94% of their properties, all of which are operated with sustainability requirements.
 All managed properties have monthly utility tracking (energy, water, waste) documented on the ENERGY STAR website.
 63.52% of the portfolio achieved an ENERGY STAR label in 2018.
 The ENERGY STAR scores reflected in this report refer to the scoring methodology prior to the adjustment made in October 2018.

 ENERGY STAR & LEED CERTIFICATION

-of Portfolio ENERGY STAR Labeled 94% Benchmarked
+94% Benchmarked